 Price lists can be used to discount items in the system.
-The highest price charged for inventory should be the price indicated on the product card.
+The highest price charged for inventory should always be the price indicated on the product card.
 For any other sale prices that are not promotions, price lists are appropriate.

 This feature is not available on free plans.